devadharshini97/AIMD-Sim-to-Cloud/README.md

 ---

 ## 📌 1.
-Motivation & Problem Definition
+Motivation & Problem Statement

 Modern computer vision (CV) systems depend heavily on high-quality labeled datasets.
 However, collecting and annotating large-scale image datasets in the real world is **time-consuming**, **expensive**, and often **infeasible** in scenarios involving rare events or controlled environments.
 Synthetic data has emerged as an effective alternative, allowing developers to generate customizable, scalable datasets that closely mimic real-world conditions.